w3c/wptserve/docs/pipes.rst

 Pipes
 ======

-Pipe are functions that may be used when serving files to alter parts of the response.
+Pipes are functions that may be used when serving files to alter parts of the response.
 These are invoked by adding a pipe= query parameter taking a | separated list of pipe functions and parameters.
 The pipe functions are applied to the response from left to right.
 For example::